0SINTr/hARP/README.md

 - Input Prompts:
   - Enter the Initiator's IP address.
-  - Enter the SSH username and password (or ensure SSH keys are set up).
+  - Enter the SSH username and password.
 - The Responder will wait for a ping from the Initiator.

 ### 2. Start the Initiator